SignTools/SignTools/README.md

 - No jailbreak required
 - All iOS versions supported
 - No computer required (apart from server to host the service)
-- Works with any CI provider, even for free
+- Works with most CI providers, even for free
 - Minimalistic, mobile-friendly web interface
 - Upload unsigned apps, download signed apps
 - Install signed apps from the website straight to your iOS device via [OTA](https://medium.com/@adrianstanecki/distributing-and-installing-non-market-ipa-application-over-the-air-ota-2e65f5ea4a46)